tdammers/ghc-wiki/newcomers-tutorial.md

   `texlive-fonts-recommended`, `fonts-lmodern`, `texlive-latex-recommended`,
   `texlive-latex-extra` - refer to your distro for available packages)

-### Required Bureaucracy
+### Required Accounts

+In order to submit merge requests, file issues, and participate in code reviews, you will need to create a gitlab account, or sign in with GitHub account.
 GHC uses its own gitlab environment, found at [gitlab.haskell.org](https://gitlab.haskell.org/).
-In order to submit merge requests, file issues, and participate in code reviews, you will need to create an account, or sign in with a GitHub account.

 ## Getting The Code

-Since we will be committing patches, we will need a GitLab fork, so it's best to get that out of the way right away.
-So sign into GitLab, find [the GHC project](https://gitlab.haskell.org/ghc/ghc), and fork it.
+Since you will be committing patches, you will need a GitLab fork, so it's best to get that out of the way right away.
+Sign into GitLab, find [the GHC project](https://gitlab.haskell.org/ghc/ghc), and fork it.

-Then clone it to your development machine:
+Then, clone it to your development machine:

 ```sh
 # clone GHC's main Git repository (creates './ghc' folder in CWD)